 What is a dictionary?

 A dictionary is an aligned pair of documents that specifies a list of phrases or sentences and their corresponding translations.
 Use a dictionary in your training, when you want Microsoft Translator to always translate any instances of the source phrase or sentence, using the translation you've provided in the dictionary.
 Dictionaries are sometimes called glossaries or term bases.
-You can think of the dictionary as a brute force “copy and replace” for all the terms you list.
+You can think of the dictionary as a brute force "copy and replace" for all the terms you list.
+Furthermore, Microsoft Custom Translator service builds and makes use of its own general purpose dictionaries to improve the quality of its translation.
+However, a customer provided dictionary takes precedent and will be searched first to lookup words or sentences.

 When you include a phrase dictionary in training your model, any word or phrase listed is translated in the way you specified.
 The rest of the sentence is translated as usual.
 You can use a phrase dictionary to specify phrases that shouldn't be translated by providing the same untranslated phrase in the source and target file in the dictionary.